Duncan Baird: 2014 campaign for state treasurer

 In 2013, Baird announce his candidacy for state treasurer, an office formerly held by the Democrat Martha Shoffner, who stepped down in 2013 amid charges of corruption and was replaced by the temporary appointee, Charles W. Robinson.
 "My primary focus as State Treasurer will be to restore trust to the office.
 I want the people of Arkansas to be able to look at the treasurer’s office and have confidence that we’re working on behalf of them to do what’s best for the state," said Baird in a statement of candidacy.

 Baird earned the endorsement of the statewide Arkansas Democrat-Gazette, which said, "Duncan Baird is the obvious choice in this Republican primary", as well as the Northwest Arkansas Newspapers.
 Conservative columnist Jason Tolbert endorsed Baird, saying, "In short, Baird is qualified, well-respected, understands state government, has the investment experience needed, and most importantly has the high ethical standards that inspire trust.
 He is clearly the man for such a time as this."

-He was also endorsed by the National Rifle Association Political Victory Fund, which gave him an "A" rating for his support of the 2nd Amendment, and he received a 100% rating from the National Federation of Independent Business for his votes on small business issues.
+He was also endorsed by the NRA Political Victory Fund, which gave him an "A" rating for his support of the 2nd Amendment, and he received a 100% rating from the National Federation of Independent Business for his votes on small business issues.

 Baird was defeated by Dennis Milligan, 53-47 percent, in the Republican primary election on May 20, 2014.